 - Recipients must provide access, upon request, to the Minister or Minister’s representative, or auditors engaged by the Minister, to all financial documents or records relative to all expenses and revenues related to the project including the program grant funding as set out in the agreement.

-- Records should be kept for seven years from the date of the notification letter of file closure from program staff.
+- Records should be kept for 7 years from the date of the notification letter of file closure from program staff.

-- Any recipient that does not comply with the reporting requirements will be ineligible to receive additional funding from any Government of Alberta grant program until acceptable reporting is provided.
+- Any recipient that does not comply with the reporting requirements will be ineligible to receive additional funding until an acceptable report is provided.